E-xyza/zigler/guides/10-callbacks.md

 - `fn (?*?*T, ?*?*U, V) void`: if the on_load function can never fail.
 - `fn (?*?*T, ?*?*U, V) !void`: if the on_load function can fail with an error.
-The module load integer will reflect the integer value of the error.------ -
+The module load integer will reflect the integer value of the error.

   > #### Zig error integers {: .warning}
   >
   > Note that the integer representation of a zig error may change between compilations.
 Translating
   >   this integer back to a meaningful value may be challenging.
 - `fn (?*?*T, ?*?*U, V) int`: the on_load function will be considered to fail if the integer value is not `0`.
 - `fn (?*?*T, ?*?*U, V) E`: for an `enum` type `E`, the on_load function will be considered to fail if